CERT-Polska/mailgoose/docs/quick-start.rst

 replace ``/app/templates/custom_root_layout.html``.

-By replacing ``/app/templates/custom_failed_check_result_hints.html`` you may provide your own text that will be displayed if the e-mail sender verification mechanisms checks fail.
+By replacing ``/app/templates/custom_failed_check_result_hints.html`` you may provide your own text that will be displayed if the e-mail sender verification mechanisms checks fail (for example to provide links to tutorials).

 At CERT PL we use a separate ``docker-compose.yml`` file with additional configuration specific to our instance (https://bezpiecznapoczta.cert.pl/).
 Instead of copying